My Love for Books and Chocolate Cake

 1. In a small bowl, pour the hot milk over the semisweet chocolate and stir till the chocolate has melted.

-2. In another medium bowl, whisk together the sugar, flour, baking soda, baking powder and salt.
+2. In another medium bowl, whisk together the sugar, flour, cocoa powder, baking soda, baking powder and salt.

 3. In the bowl of a stand mixer or mixing bowl (if mixing by hand or handheld beaters), beat the egg until pale yellow, about 1 minute.